-Under the guise of anti-obesity health concerns, the New York City health board voted to ban restaurants from serving most sugar-sweetened beverages larger than 16 ounces.
-The National Restaurant Association joined other organizations that sued to block the ban, which unfairly targets restaurants and will cause operational and supply-chain management difficulties.
-The State Supreme Court struck down the ban in March 2013, one day before it was scheduled to take effect.
-An appeals court upheld the State Supreme Court’s decision in July 2013.
-The city has said it will appeal that decision.
-Regardless of the outcome of the appeal, the NRA expects advocates to push other localities to enact similar bans.
+Under the guise of anti-obesity health concerns, the New York City Department of Health and Mental Hygiene voted to ban restaurants from serving most sugar-sweetened beverages larger than 16 ounces.
+The National Restaurant Association and other business organizations sued to block the ban, which unfairly targeted restaurants and would have caused operational and supply-chain management difficulties.
+The New York Supreme Court struck down the ban in March 2013, one day before it was scheduled to take effect.
+An appeals court upheld the New York Supreme Court’s decision in July 2013, and the New York Court of Appeals refused to reinstate the beverage ban in June 2014.
+The National Restaurant Association looks forward to working with public health officials to engage in a constructive dialogue that will have a positive and sustained impact on the people of New York City.

 NRA contacts: Joan McGlockton, Joy Dubost